WLAN-Pi/wlanpi-profiler/README.md

 1. Start the profiler:

-- ensure a supported WLAN NIC is plugged into the WLAN Pi
+    - Ensure a supported WLAN NIC is plugged into the WLAN Pi

-1a.
-Starting the profiler service using the Front Panel Menu System (FPMS):
+    1. Starting the profiler service using the Front Panel Menu System (FPMS):
         - Navigate to `Menu` > `Apps` > `Profiler` > `Start`

-1b.
-Starting the service manually:
+    2. Starting the service manually:
         - `sudo service wlanpi-profiler start|stop|status`

-1c.
-Starting from the terminal:
+    3. Starting from the terminal:
         - `sudo profiler`

 2. Profile the client:

     - once profiler is started, the configured SSID will broadcast (default: "WLAN Pi")

     - connect a client and enter any random 8 characters for the PSK

     - note the client will expectedly fail authentication but we should receive the association request

 3. Viewing the results:

-You can look on the WebUI (http://<IPv4_of_WLANPi>/profiler) or on the filesystem at `/var/www/html/profiler`.
+    - You can look on the WebUI (http://<IPv4_of_WLANPi>/profiler) or on the filesystem at `/var/www/html/profiler`.

 ## installation